embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 # Pear-Pie Cyber-Physical Home System

 ## Final Maker Project — CYBN8001 Building Cyber-Physical Systems
-## Master of Applied Cybernetics
-## Australian National University, 2026
+## Master of Applied Cybernetics, Australian National University, 2026 Cohort

 _'In theory there is no difference between theory and practice.
 In practice, there is.'_\